This easy pan fried fish with Thai green curry sauce is a light and fresh mid week dinner. A great meal to use firm fish in.

 - Fry for around 3 to 4 minutes on each side until the fish is golden and cooked through.

 - In another non-stick pan heat 1 tablespoon of olive oil with green curry paste for one minute.
-Add the coconut cream and whisk it all together.
+Add the coconut cream and brown sugar, then whisk it all together.
 Keep the pan on the heat as the sauce reduces until it is thick and bubbling.

 - Serve the fish on top of cooked rice, then spoon over the thick green curry sauce top with carrot, sugar snaps, spring onion, mung beans and chilli.